Robust Subtask Learning for Compositional Generalization: Learning Algorithms

 \section{Learning Algorithms}

 In this section, we present RL algorithms for solving the game $\G$.
 We first consider the finite MDP setting for which we can obtain a modified $Q$-learning algorithm with a convergence guarantee.
-We then present two algorithms based on Soft Actor Critic (\textsc{Sac}) for the continuous state setting.
+We then present two algorithms based on Soft Actor Critic (\textsc{Sac}) for the continuous-state setting.